Aadjou/3d-ui-resources/README.md

 ## General Comments
 - Many principles are evolving slowly
 - This is the time where everyone can be a part in shaping those principles
-- How do we think about
+- How do we think about 3D UI/UX, what makes sense and what doesn't

 ## Basics
 - UI Design Principles